gvpm/TUFFEngine/README.md

 ## The Output.
 When you run the simulation, it will generate output files.
 There are 2 types of logs.
-- ####The Main Log
+- #### The Main Log
-  The main log will be created in all simulations and its name can be set in the **LOGNAME:** parameter in the configuration file. eg: `LOGNAME: plotar`
+  The main log will be created in all simulations and its name can be set in the **LOGNAME** parameter in the configuration file. eg: `LOGNAME: plotar`

   Each line of the log shows statistic information for some time(step) in the simulation, each information is separated by a space.